julian12o/-The-Python-Library-Project/README.md

 # Image Batch Processor

-Takes a folder of images, applies a filter, resizes them, and saves the results as JPEGs.
-Runs on multiple threads so it processes everything at once.
+Accepts an images folder, applies a filter, resizes images, and saves output images as .jpgs.
+Processes all data in parallel by using multithreading.

-## Install
+## Installation

-You need Python 3.7+ and Pillow.
-Install Pillow with:
+Requirements are Python 3.7+ and Pillow library.
+To install Pillow library, run:

 pip install Pillow

-## How to use
+## Usage

-Run the script and answer the prompts.
-You can type a folder name, a full path, or just press Enter to use the defaults.
+Execute the code and follow instructions from the console.
+As an input folder you may specify its name, complete path, or leave it blank to accept default options.

-Filters you can pick from: blur, sharpen, grayscale, contour, none
+Filtering options: blur, sharpen, grayscale, contour, none

-Supported image types: jpg, jpeg, png, bmp, webp
+Image types accepted: jpg, jpeg, png, bmp, webp

-Processed files are saved as originalname_processed.jpg in your output folder.
+Output images' names are originalimagename_processed.jpg.